 Article 7 of the EU Securitization Regulation requires the originator, sponsor and SSPE of a securitization to make certain prescribed information relating to the securitization available to investors, competent authorities and, upon request, to potential investors.
 Such prescribed information includes quarterly asset level reporting and quarterly investor reporting using a specified form of reporting template.
-The EU Securitization Regulation does not explicitly specify the jurisdictional scope of application of Article 7.
-Although Fannie Mae and the Issuer are non-EU entities, Fannie Mae has elected to provide EU Institutional Investors with certain informational resources to support such investors' compliance with the EU Securitization Rules.
+Although the EU Securitization Regulation does not explicitly specify the jurisdictional scope of application of Article 7, in a report published on October 10,